-The Alternative Fuel College Certificate prepares students for career areas utilizing alternative energy and fuel cell technology.
-Students will be taught and prepared to work on gas-electric hybrids, hydrogen, compressed natural gas, biodiesel, propane, methanol, ethanol and even garbage-powered vehicles and other power Students will learn preventive maintenance, safety procedures refueling procedures, troubleshooting, and problem solving techniques on a wide range of technologies to insure a solid career with a multitude of possibilities in this new emerging industry.
+The Alternative Fuel College Certificate prepares students for careers utilizing alternative energy and fuel cell technology.
+Students will be taught and prepared to work on gas-electric hybrids, hydrogen, compressed natural gas, bio-diesel, propane, methanol, ethanol and even garbagepowered vehicles and other power units.
+Students will learn preventive maintenance, safety procedures, refueling procedures, troubleshooting, and problem solving techniques related to a wide range of technologies to insure a solid career with a multitude of possibilities in this new emerging industry.
 Additionally, students will be instructed on the fundamental principles in the production, processing, storage, distribution and utilization of energy.
 This program addresses the need for the development of alternative sources of energy and conventional fossil fuels.

-- To prepare students for careers utilizing the development of and reliance on alternative energy and fuel cells and repair of automotive alternative fuel vehicles. - To teach and prepare students as a precursor for a declared four-year baccalaureate degree.
+- To prepare students for careers utilizing the development of and reliance on alternative energy and fuel cells and repair of automotive alternative fuel vehicles - To teach and prepare students as a precursor for a declared four-year baccalaureate degree

-- Students will be able to demonstrate basic electrical, mechanical, and chemical, mathematics, science and computer skills knowledge to identifying solutions for alternative energy. - Apply critical thinking and analytical skills to determine where and when alternative energy and fuel cells are appropriate and effective for repair.
+- Demonstrate basic electrical, mechanical, and chemical, mathematics, science and computer skills knowledge to identify solutions for alternative energy - Apply critical thinking and analytical skills to determine where and when alternative energy and fuel cells are appropriate and effective for repair